Cash Games, Poker Basics, Poker Strategy, Tournaments

 Middle Position Strategy

-As you move further away from UTG, your opening range can become a bit wider as fewer players are left to get through.
+As you move further away from UTG, your opening range can expand slightly as fewer players remain behind you.

 With fewer opponents left to act, the odds of someone sitting behind you with a monster or playing back at you go down.